 KVR Penticton to Naramata

 Easily accessible from downtown Penticton, the KVR trail works its way out of the city to the north through some residential neighbourhoods before opening up and following along the eastern ridge line of the Naramata Bench.
 From there you are surrounded by vineyards and orchards for the rest of the ride as you head towards the village of Naramata or the iconic Little Tunnel lookout, with just a 2.2% grade heading north, and plenty of winery and lookout stops along the way.
-The trail from Penticton to Little Tunnel is about 17 km one way (about 2.5 hours round-trip by bike), and is a very popular activity for both locals and visitors, and is made more accessible (and quicker) when you rent an e-bike for the ride.
+The trail from Penticton to Little Tunnel is about 16 km one way (approximately 2.5 hours round-trip by bike), and is a very popular activity for both locals and visitors, and is made more accessible (and quicker) when you rent an e-bike for the ride.
 From Little Tunnel, the trail continues to Chute Lake and then continues all the way north to Kelowna’s Myra Canyon.
-The portion from Little Tunnel to Ruth Station in open to motorized traffic.
+The portion from Little Tunnel to Glenfir Station, and again from Chute Lake to Ruth Station in Kelowna is open to motorized traffic.

 KVR Penticton to Summerland